SanderMiesen/FraiseTagADA_site/index.markdown

 # What is a viral video ?

-How shall one define the virality of a video ?
+Our ultimate goal being to find outlier videos that made more views than others, we first have to define what makes a video viral.
 This question definitely has many possible answers as many factors come into play.
 Here are a few of them:

 1. The video has more than a certain number of views (ex. one million)
 1. The video has more views than the channel's past month's average.